- Go To Home

 If awards are placed ‘on hold’ in My Sage Aid, it means that you have completed all of your required financial aid tasks and the financial aid office has started the process so that your aid can be paid to your student account.

 What do I need to do so that my financial aid will pay to my student account?

 In order for the financial aid office to process your financial aid, you have to complete the tasks that are listed on your checklist in My Sage Aid.
 These tasks include accepting your aid awards, signing your offer letter, submitting your federal financial aid disbursement form, and completing your student loan tasks if you are borrowing loans.

 Will my financial aid change if I move off campus or commute from home?

 Any time you make a change to your housing, meal plan, or number of credits, it could cause a change to your financial aid.
 It is important that you speak with the financial aid office before you make any changes to see what impact, if any, it could have.

 Why haven’t I received clearance to begin my work study job when I already turned in my paperwork to the financial aid office?

 In order to begin your work study job, you must have completed all of your financial aid tasks before we will submit your documents to the payroll department.
 You can see if you have all of your tasks completed by logging in to your My Sage Aid account and reviewing your checklist.

 I can view my financial aid package, but I am not able to accept my aid or sign my offer letter.

 It sounds like your financial aid package may be in verification.
 You can log in to your My Sage Aid account to check the status of your verification.
-If you have additional questions or need further assistance, you can email our dedicated verification mailbox at [email protected]
+If you have additional questions or need further assistance, email [email protected]